mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

 invoke the function -- ``__salt__`` is a mapping to all the available functions Salt is aware of, each element pointing to the memory address where the function is available for execution.
-Therefore, it is important to have the braces even thugh you may not pass any arguments to the function, as in the previous examples.
+Therefore, it is important to have the braces even though you may not pass any arguments to the function, as in the previous examples.

 Salt functions for low-level API calls